HotTeaDrink/TeBuilder/README.md

 ---

-## Auto-generated include files (NEW!)
+## Auto-generated include files

-The Makefile now **automatically generates aggregated include files** for each module directory.
-This allows you to include entire modules with a single line in your `main.asm`:
+The Makefile **automatically generates aggregated include files** for each module directory.
+This allows you to include entire modules with a single line in your `main.asm`.

 ### Generated files